Eldonia

-Eldonia is an extinct soft-bodied cambroernid animal of unknown affinity, best known from the Fossil Ridge outcrops of the Burgess Shale, particularly in the 'Great Eldonia layer' in the Walcott Quarry.
-In addition to the 550 collected by Walcott, 224 specimens of Eldonia are known from the Greater Phyllopod bed, where they comprise 0.43% of the community.
+Eldonia is an extinct soft-bodied cambroernid best known from the Fossil Ridge outcrops of the Burgess Shale, particularly in the 'Great Eldonia layer' in the Walcott Quarry.
+In addition to over 550 specimens collected by Walcott, 224 specimens of Eldonia are known from the Greater Phyllopod bed, where they comprise 0.43% of the community.
 Species also occur in the Chengjiang biota, Siberia, and in Upper Ordovician strata of Morocco.

+Description

+It takes the form of a round, medusoid disk (which originally led to suggestions of a jellyfish affinity) with a C-shaped gut trace.
+The gut is recalcitrant and can be extracted using Hydrofluoric acid.

+A specimen from the Lower Ordovician Madaoyu Formation in Hunan, South China, can be interpreted as the incomplete body of Eldonia or the similar animal.
+However, its annulation, the structure of the intestine and the shape of the body are more similar to those of Ottoia.

+Classification

 Walcott's original interpretation as a holothurian was rapidly disputed.
 Alternative affinities to be suggested, which did not stand the test of time, included the siphonophores and a coelenterate medusa.

-It takes the form of a round, medusoid disk (which originally led to suggestions of a jellyfish affinity) with a C-shaped gut trace.
-The gut is recalcitrant and can be extracted using Hydrofluoric acid.
+Eldonia and the other Eldoniidae form a clade, Eldonioidea, with the Rotadiscidae and the informal group known as the paropsonemids.
+The Eldonioidea are, in turn, part of the stem-ambulacrarian clade Cambroernida.

+There are three species within Eldonia, although some authors consider E. eumorpha to be a distinct genus, Stellostomites, as S. eumorphus.

+Paleoecology

 The organism is frequently found in association with the lobopod Microdictyon, which is presumed to have fed on Eldonia.

-The eldoniids form a clade that also includes Paropsonema, Rotadiscus, and Stellostomites.